-This is an article that first appeared in our new online PDF, downloadable magazine The Occasional this March in our Spring 2018 edition.
-We’ll be rolling out articles from it over the next several weeks in anticipation of our upcoming third issue – the Summer edition – which is scheduled for publication in May.
+This is an article that first appeared in our new online PDF, downloadable magazine The Occasional this February in our Winter 2018 edition.
+We’ll be rolling out articles from it over the next several weeks in anticipation of our upcoming third issue – the Spring edition – which is scheduled for publication this month.
 We hope you enjoy this new, exclusive content, and that you’ll check out the current Winter Edition of The Occasional and its 140 pages of fresh high fidelity reviews, audiophile gear highlights, lifestyle stories, and editorial opinion.

 Abdul the Ubër driver laughed, and pointed over his shoulder at the 80-foot cliff face that dropped away a couple yards to our left as the minivan we were in veered across the road’s centre line.